-We at St. Joseph House believe that persons affected by mental illness have the ability to contribute to the world in ways that truly matter.
+We believe that persons affected by mental illness have the ability to contribute to the world in ways that truly matter.
 Our clubhouse operates through units, areas of work made up of both members and staff.
 The units and the individuals working in them are the collective heartbeat of the clubhouse.
 The skill sets that members build in these units are highly transferable to work outside of the clubhouse.
 Learn more about our units below.

 The Admissions Unit provides a welcoming environment for visitors and new members.
 Our hospitality team welcomes guests, give tours and shares helpful information.
 Outreach activities are also performed in this unit.
 Outreach is informed by our member-generated metrics and phone calls are made to promote engagement.

-The Development Unit is comprised of our clerical, employment, and education areas.
+The Development Unit is comprised of our communications, employment, and education areas.
 The primary goal of this unit is to advance the clubhouse in as many ways as possible through work in these areas.

 Members can participate by working on the newsletter, social media outlets, document creation and tasks that promote creativity.